MCP

 Run from the apeiris-control-core repo root, then point an MCP client at the process:

-npm run atlas:mcp # or: node adapters/atlas-mcp/server.js
+npm run mcp # or: node adapters/apeiris-mcp/server.js

 searchFull-text across all object kinds; results carry description snippets + urls.